 MODERN SLAVERY STATEMENT

-This statement outlines the steps that Apollo Syndicate Management Limited (ASML) and all managed entities have undertaken to ensure that human trafficking and modern slavery are not taking place within its business or supply chains.
+This Statement has been published in accordance with the Modern Slavery Act 2015 and relates to the financial year ending 31 December 2025.
+It outlines the steps that Apollo Syndicate Management Limited (ASML), a Lloyd’s managing agent, and all entities in the Apollo group have taken and are taking to ensure that human trafficking and modern slavery are not taking place within its business or supply chains.

 1.1 ASML Business

-ASML is an independent specialist insurer and reinsurer across a number of specialty lines.
-Apollo offers adaptable and flexible underwriting services at Lloyd’s and leads a number of London market consortia, through an empowered, inclusive and diverse team.
+ASML is an independent specialist insurer and reinsurer operating across a number of specialty lines.
+ASML offers adaptable and flexible underwriting services at Lloyd’s and leads a number of London market consortia, through an empowered, inclusive and diverse team.
+ASML’s parent company, Apollo Group Holdings Limited (“Apollo”) was acquired on 1 January 2026 by Skyward Specialty Insurance Group Inc which is headquartered in Houston, Texas, United States of America.

 1.2 ASML Approach